brainbolt/books/all/rich_dad_poor_dad.md

     - Bonds
     - Income-generating Real Estate
     - Notes (IOU's)
-    - Intellectual Property that generates roylaties
+    - Intellectual Property that generates royalties
     - Anything else that has value, produces income, appreciates, and has a ready market
 7. Acquire assets that you love - if you aren't genuinely interested in something, don't invest in it
 8. Keep your day job, but build your assets while you work